project

 Citing the Database

-Cindy M. Lott, Elizabeth T. Boris, Karin Kunstler Goldman, Belinda Johns, Marcus Gaddy and Maura R. Farrell: "Legal Compendium to the Regulation of Nonprofits and Philanthropy Project."
+Cindy M. Lott, Elizabeth T. Boris, Karin Kunstler Goldman, Belinda Johns, Marcus Gaddy and Maura R. Farrell, "Legal Compendium to the Regulation of Nonprofits and Philanthropy Project," National Center of Charitable Statistics, Urban Institute, https://nccs.urban.org/nccs/resources/regulation-of-np-sector/."

 Events